TC-IM-1448/DCC-Tables/README.md

 To generate the xml-based DCC the python file excel2dcc.py can used using the following commandline from the main folder:

->> python excel2dcc.py Examples/DCC_GUI.xlsx
+'> python excel2dcc.py Examples/DCC_GUI.xlsx

 To view the content of a xml-based DCC the python file excel2dcc.py using the commandline below.
 This will generate the file view_content.xlsx.

->> python dcc2excel.py Examples/DFM-T220000.xml
+'> python dcc2excel.py Examples/DFM-T220000.xml

+ToDo:
+- [ ] Make environment.yml for the python code
+- [ ] Comple python code.
+- [ ] In dcc2excel.py: Add items and settings import functions.